 The capital found its place as part of a political exchange that saw the Virginians keep the seat of power close to home while the federal government agreed to take on states’ debts following the Revolutionary War (the hit song “The Room Where it Happens” from Hamilton describes this exact deal).
 French planner Pierre Charles L’Enfant, the man whose name graces D.C.’s L’Enflant Plaza, was elected to draw up the plans for the capital.
 His grand vision, influenced in part by his hometown of Paris, formed the blueprint upon which the District was built, though his plans were significantly revised by Andrew Ellicott ahead of construction.
 While construction was largely successful, the damp, marshy soil made the work hard.
-And despite being the seat of power for the new United States, life was hardly all that stable.
+And despite being the seat of power for the new United States, life was note all that stable.
 Even in its relatively short life before the establishment of The National, the city became a major target of British forces during the War of 1812.
 The British even managed to burn down the newly constructed White House, along with the Library of Congress.